Funds are meant to track the intent of a donor's donation.

 If you receive seasonal donations for a specific fund, once those donations are no longer received, close the fund then reopen it when those donations need to be received again.
 This keeps your funds list clean and helps the church designate funds in the best way for any season.

 Funds can only be deleted if there has never been money donated to them.

-Select a fund with $0.00 attributed to it to be given the option to delete.
+To delete a fund with $0.00 attributed to it, select the fund.

 Click Delete at the bottom of the Edit fund box.

 You can link from your main church website directly to a specific fund.
 For example, this URL would link directly to your New Building fund:

 You can also link both directly to a fund and include a suggested amount.
 For example, to link to the New Building fund with a suggested donation of $100, use this code for the URL:

 Example for our test account (Centerville Church): Click here to give $100 to our New Building fund.